It boggles the mind how many different types of backpacks line the shelves nowadays.

 B. Travel Backpacks (The Classic Styles of Backpacks)

-Travellers can and do take hiking backpacks around the world with them; hikers can and do take travel backpacks on the trail with them.
+Travellers take hiking backpacks around the world and hikers take travel backpacks on the trail.
+Why?

 However, there are certain differences to keep in mind.